kyojinindie/indie-spring/README.md

 Create a bean instance everytime that is required.

 See at the source code for the example.

+## Explicit bean declaration

+When we declarate a bean with annotations like @Component, @Service, etc. We are declaring a bean implicitly.
+What happen if i don't have access to source code to add these annotations?

+For this cases exist explicit bean declaration.

 This is an open source project.